Our 2022 Enrolments are now open.

 Students living in the Waimea College Zone

-The address given at the time of application for enrolment must be the student’s usual place of residence when the College is open for instruction.
+The address given at the time of application for enrolment must be the student’s usual place of residence when the school is open for instruction.
+This means that if you currently live at an in-zone address but move to an out-of-zone address before your child’s first day of attendance at the school, your child will not be entitled to enrol at the school.

 Students living outside the Waimea College Zone

-- First priority must be given to students who meet the criteria for enrolment in an approved special programme run by the College (Special Education – maximum 42 or Job Track – maximum 40).
+- First priority must be given to students who meet the criteria for enrolment in an approved special programme run by the College (Special Education – maximum 42).
 Other special conditions may also apply.

 - Second priority must be given to siblings of current students.